Buchenwald concentration camp: Liberation

 In April 1945 an Alsos Mission team was searching for a German nuclear physicist near Weimar, eastern Germany.
-Taking a side road through woods to avoid German forces, they struck a ghastly smell from a clearing, and saw a barbed wire enclosure with a few pathetic figures and piles of corpses.
-Before continuing their mission they broke secrecy protocol to radio a request for the Army to send medical help.
-A group of survivors had just taken control of the camp from the few remaining Nazi guards.
+Allied soldiers discovered the camp while traveling through the woods nearby the camp to avoid detection by German forces.
+Upon smelling a foul odor coming from a nearby clearing, the team saw a large barbed wire enclosure, containing several emaciated prisoners and corpses.
+After discovering the camp the team radioed the Army to send medical assitance before returning to their previous assignment.
+Survivors had recently taken control of the camp from the few remaining guards when it was discovered.
 The four-man team was under linguist Hugh Montgomery and included Corporal Rick Carrier.
 Montgomery recalled the survivors made a final request: Please give the guards to us, and we’ll take care of them .....
 And I’m sure they did.
 Montgomery later joined the CIA, and took part in Operation Gold in Berlin.

 On 4 April 1945 the U.S. 89th Infantry Division overran Ohrdruf, a subcamp of Buchenwald.